ucsd-cse29/fa24/src/week5/header-intro.md

 #### **Task**
 1. Use `curl` to access `MACHINE.ucsd.edu:PPPPP` with the numeric server running.
 How does `curl` respond?
 2. **In your notes**: Add a screenshot of your browser accessing `MACHINE.ucsd.edu:PPPPP` with the numeric-server still running.
 How is this different than if the server was not running?
 3. Modify `handle_404` to send an HTTP response back to the client.
 You'll need to call `write` twice, once to write the response header, and once to write out the body of the response.

+   **IMPORTANT NOTE:** To see the response header being printed, you will need to add the `-v` flag to the `curl` command, i.e.
+    ```
+    curl -v MACHINE.ucsd.edu:PPPPP
+    ```
-4. Once you've done this, connect to your server from a browser and make sure you can see the error message, including the path of the url you tried to connect to.
+1. Once you've done this, connect to your server from a browser and make sure you can see the error message, including the path of the url you tried to connect to.
-5. **In your notes:** Add a screenshot of the 'Not Found' page in your browser.
+2. **In your notes:** Add a screenshot of the 'Not Found' page in your browser.
 How is this different from the previous error page?
-6. Try connecting to different paths on your server.
+3. Try connecting to different paths on your server.
 Does you notice anything interesting if you put in add special characters to the path?
 Spaces?
 Emoji?